Service (Tenrikyo): Kagura masks

 The kagura masks were first produced around or before 1874 by Nakayama's brother, Kyosuke Maegawa, but the masks he made have since been lost.
 However, it is assumed that the later masks preserve the essential features of the original masks since the Osashizu instructed followers to model new masks after the original ones.
 The masks currently in use are made of wood, but earlier ones seem to have been made of papier-mâché.

-Characteristics of divine providences
+The ten aspects of God's providence

 Interpretation

 Hashimoto notes that the divine providences of the Kagura Service are oriented to reflect the metaphysical principle of oneness in two (futatsu hitotsu), which is the idea that the universe exists by integrating two opposing elements.
 The opposing elements do not become identical, nor does one element become subsumed by the other; rather, the opposing elements complement each other and retain their distinctive qualities while also creating a more complete entity.
 Oneness in two is likened to the concept of coincidentia oppositorum in the Western philosophical tradition.
 For example, Kunitokotachi-no-Mikoto, the providence of water, and Omotari-no-Mikoto, the providence of fire, are opposing elements which are placed on opposing sides, north and south respectively.